clearmatics/charts-ose-helm3/stable/autonity/README.md

 ## Metrics by InfluxDB
 You can send `autonity` metrics to InfluxDB cloud.
 (Disabled by default).
-* Deploy InfluxDB v1.x Server
+* Deploy InfluxDB v2.x Server
-* Create database
+* Create bucket
-* Create user with `WRITE` permissions for the database
+* Create token with `WRITE` permissions for the bucket
 * Put credentials to [values.yaml](./values.yaml) as a `telegraf:` values

 ## Configuration